openSUSE/suse-vale-styleguide/common/README.TermWeb.md

 # Vale Termweb suggestions

 The `Termweb.yml` file includes suggestions from the TermWeb database.
-The terms need to be exportd first with the saved `export-for-vale` export into a XML file.
+The terms need to be exported first with the saved `export-for-vale` export into an XML file.
 Then convert that file into a Vale suggestion list:
 ```
 xsltproc -param write-internal "true()" -o xslt/terms.txt xslt/termweb2text.xsl xslt/vale-export-terms.xml